Effective Date – July 1st 2021

 All reservations for commercial transportation, hotel accommodations, and auto rentals must be placed through the Company’s designated corporate travel agency.

 For all Collibra employee travelers, the Company’s travel agency is TripActions.
-Use of an agency other than TripActions for business travel bookings is not allowed without Head of Business Operations approval.
+Use of an agency, website, or other travel booking method is not allowed without Sr. Accounting Manager approval.

 Form of payment

-- Employees in the Rest of World: All receipts required regardless of amount.
+- Employees in all geographies except the US and Australia: All receipts required regardless of amount

 In rare cases where the receipt has been damaged or lost, a credit card statement containing a record of the charge may be used.